Useful Notes: National Reorganization Process

 - Unperson: The junta's aim in the "disappearances" was to erase the victims from history, holding them in secret before killing them, so that nobody would ever know what had truly happened to them.
 In practice it completely backfired, creating a veritable army of grieving families who, unable to mourn properly (as the military denied their losses had even happened in the first place) kept the memories of the victims alive.

 - Unusual Euphemism: In Argentina "disappeared" became slang for "killed by the army."

-- Utopia Justifies the Means: The Process' leaders thought they were returning Argentina to a halycon era from the past, and utopia rhetoric colours all of their descriptions of their actions.
+- Utopia Justifies the Means: The Process' leaders thought they were returning Argentina to a halcyon era from the past, and utopian rhetoric colors all of their descriptions of their actions.

 - Would Be Rude to Say "Genocide": What The Process was engaged in is known as "politicide" (an attempt at wiping out an entire political group) and is one of the crimes against humanity.
 No one at the time was willing to call it what it was, with Reagan, Thatcher, and other world leaders all insisting it was a civil war.
 Even at the war crimes trials, the offenders were charged with lesser crimes (murder, kidnapping) rather than crimes against humanity.